LEARN to Master Camera Manual Mode

 Turn the camera dial to letter “M” to select the Manual Mode.

-You can see the 3 basic parameters in the first row, Shutter Speed, Aperture and ISO.
-You can set the values.
 Exposure slider is given below this row.
 Based on the 3 values, the camera will give you the exposure reading after metering.

 Camera metering can be set according to the lighting conditions.
 I use Evaluative metering, 90 per cent of the time.

 Imagine you are photographing a wild animal in daylight condition.
-You can set the aperture value to f/8 so that the full body of the animal would come in focus.
-If possible, focus on the eyes of the animal.
-It is the best way to focus.
-Select an ISO of 400 since you are shooting at daytime.
+You can set the aperture to f/8 so that the full body of the animal would come in focus.

 Choose the shutter speed in such a way that you get the correct exposure.
 Set the White balance to Daylight.
-Take a shot and check the histogram to see if the image is getting properly exposed.

-If not adjust the shutter speed accordingly.
-If you want to control the depth of field you can adjust the Aperture value accordingly.
-Always try to keep the minimum possible ISO.
-Higher ISO will result in a noisy image.
+If you want to control the depth of field you can adjust the aperture accordingly.

 I recommend not to use Auto ISO settings.
 Always start from a lower ISO, say 100 or 200 and set the aperture and shutter values.
 If you are not getting the desired values for these two parameters then bump the ISO.

-Always make sure that whatever ISO you set, it is well with the limit.
+Always make sure that whatever ISO you set, it is well within the limit.
 The limit I refer to here is the maximum noise level which you can remove using any noise removal software without losing many details.

 Manual mode doesn’t mean that focusing is done manually.
 Always go for Autofocus.
 Use Manual focus only when you find it difficult to focus with Autofocusing feature.